benhg/flight-blog/index.md

 To keep myself honest, I've decided to keep my personal notes from each flight I take in a blog, which everyone can see.
 Hopefully, this will get me in the habit of writing something up every time I take the air.
 It will also let me share some of the things I learn and formalize my process.
 Finally, it will serve as the fourth copy of all of my flight info (Behind my official logbook, my in-flight notebook, and ForeFlight on my iPad.)

+# Ground Instruction, Session 1: October 1, 2020

+Today, I had my first ground-instruction session.
+In ground instruction, I will learn more about things like the physics of flight, necessary meteorological knowlege, flight planning and decision making, and other necessary things that are not directly related to flying.
+For our ground instruction, I am using the Jeppesen's Privot Pilot's Manual (aviators really like to call books "Manuals").

 ## Logbooks and Note-Taking: September 28, 2020

 The FAA requires that you keep an accurate record of all the flights you take.
 Most pilots keep records in excess of what the FAA deems necessary.
 I am striving to land on this side of the coin as well.
 Many people, myself included, keep "official" logbooks on green ledger paper, with entries that look something like this: